mohammedevan09/Shopping-cart-react-using-redux-toolkit/README.md

-# Shopping-cart-using-redux-tookit
-Learn Redux Toolkit .
+# Learn Redux Toolkit by doing this simple project.
+# This is a basic react shopping cart.
+# Which will help you to learn how to do state management in react using redux toolkit in the best way possible.